kiboschool/course-frontend-web-dev/src/lessons/development-best-practices/javascript-modules.md

 ### Exports and imports

-`module.exports` is the object that's actually returned as the result of a `require` call.
+`module.exports` is the object that's returned as the result of a `require` call.
 Whatever you assign to `module.exports` will be exposed as the public API of your module.

 ```jsx
 // math.js